Volunteers sew masks for health workers facing shortages

 “If I’m one person creating 200 masks, imagine what we all could do,” said Danyele, 24.
 “It’s super sad that we’re at this point, but this is encouraging.”

 Durbin reported from Detroit and D’Innocenzio from New York.
-Associated Press writers Jeff McMillan and Michael Stobbe in New York; Martha Bellisle in Seattle; Fares Akram in Gaza City, Gaza Strip; Barry Hatton in Lisbon; and Virginia Mayo in Atwerp, Belgium, contributed to this report.
+Associated Press writers Jeff McMillan and Michael Stobbe in New York; Martha Bellisle in Seattle; Fares Akram in Gaza City, Gaza Strip; Barry Hatton in Lisbon; Virginia Mayo in Atwerp, Belgium; and Llazar Semini in Tirana, Albania, contributed to this report.